Forza.guide

 What it does

 A damper (real-world: shock absorber) is a fluid-filled cylinder with a piston.
 As the suspension compresses or extends, the piston is forced through the fluid, creating resistance.
 Without dampers, your car would bounce on its springs like a pogo stick.
-With dampers, the spring motion is controlled — quick to compress, controlled to extend.

 Forza splits this into two settings per axle: